-Ephesians

-Ephesians systematically works through Paul's letter to the Ephesians, showing that God's intention is to unify all things in Christ.
-While we wait for this intention to be completely fulfilled, God has already provided a living demonstration of this unity in the church, in which the fundamental distinction between Jew and Gentile has now been overcome.
-The unit unpacks the implications of this unity for individuals, the church and the whole creation.
+Ephesians Content Ephesians systematically works through Paul's 1.
+Why write to the Ephesians letter to the Ephesians, showing that God's 2.
+The big picture of God's salvation intention is to unify all things in Christ.
+While 3.
+The Christian and the Church we wait for this intention to be completely 4.
+The mystery in focus fulfilled, God has already provided a living 5.
+The new humanity: in church demonstration of this unity in the church, in 6.
+The new humanity: the old self and the new self which the fundamental distinction between 7.
+The new humanity: out of darkness into light Jew and Gentile has now been overcome.
+The 8.
+The new humanity: living by God's wisdom unit unpacks the implications of this unity for 9.
+The new humanity: living in the overlap of the ages individuals, the church and the whole creation.
+10. To sum up all things in Christ